patoui/laravel-profile/readme.md

 TODO:

 * Add RSS feed
-* Update to TailwindCSS
-* Update comments to async
-* Update favouriting to async
 * Add log tracking and notifications when errors occur
 * Add SMS notifications when a comment is added
 * Add Email notifications when new article is published